 It fished slow.
 We missed a couple of hits, and I caught a 10-incher on a salmon egg using my newly made microlight rod and the one-pound test Suffix I mentioned two posts ago.
 Jorge used the microlight I bought at former Ray's Sporting Goods in North Plainfield in 2000.
-No use hanging around when maybe somewhere else would yield more fish; we tried a spot in Hackettstown, not even getting a tap, and then rode 10 miles or so south to Changewater.
+No use hanging around when maybe somewhere else would yield more fish, so we tried a spot in Hackettstown, not even getting a tap, and then rode 10 miles or so south to Changewater.
 I once caught a rainbow there in July on one of my fly rods using a beadhead nymph of some sort.
 The hole is deep with strong current and good seams.
 I missed a hit, and then a big one got hooked, drag screaming as it got in strong current, one-pound test breaking.
 I had tested the drag on the little reel and knew it wasn't very good, but I thought maybe acceptable.
-Line raced off the spool, and maybe the unevenness resulted in the break.
+Line raced off the spool; I doubt the slight unevenness of drag tension resulted in the break.
 Besides, that fish was headed deep south.
 The current runs heavily on downstream as far as you can see.
 No stopping that trout.

 Jorge got some taps.
 We both felt trout nibbling uncertainly, but I managed to catch and release a couple about 10 inches long and have Jorge net a nice one at just slightly under 16 inches.
 I had made a point to myself about releasing trout here, because survivors holdover, but the big one my wife would appreciate.
 It had taken awhile to get the fish to the net.
 And thumbing a spool to help control drag when line test is that light--that's tricky.
-I had never done it before.
+I had never done it before with line that light.

 Taking lunch felt relaxing.
 Sunlight felt warm.
 Traffic didn't bother us much.
 I felt especially good because of the big one I had just caught.
 Salmon egg drifting can seem simple when you've done it for years, but you'd be a fool to forget that all sorts of factors are involved in choosing casts that hit the target space easily only because of prior learning.